 Glass City Metropark will enhance East Toledo and downtown neighborhoods while creating a new regional destination.
 Construction is underway on Phase 1 of the new Metropark on the east side of the Maumee River.

-Phase 1 is bordered by the Maumee River, Front Street, the Marina Lofts apartments currently under construction on Main Street, and E. Broadway, which will be extended across Front and become the park entrance.
+Phase 1 is bordered by the Maumee River, Front Street, the Marina Lofts apartments currently under construction on Main Street, and E. Broadway, which has been extended across Front and is the park entrance.

 From Glass City Metropark webpage

-The future Metropark on the east side of the Maumee River, across from Downtown Toledo, will share the City of Toledo’s unofficial nickname, the Glass City, a title that is as relevant now as it was more than 100 years ago.
+The new Metropark on the east side of the Maumee River, across from Downtown Toledo, shares the City of Toledo’s unofficial nickname, the Glass City, a title that is as relevant now as it was more than 100 years ago.
 The name refers to the city’s history, art and architecture as well as the industries for which it became known as the Glass Capital of the World.